JainSneha6/KrishiVikas/README.md

 ---

-## 🧩 Business Model & 🔍 Research Overview
+## 🧩 Business Model and Research Overview

 The following slide presents our business model and research foundation for **Krishi Vikas**: